systemetric/robocon.uk/src/pages/news/robocon-2026-patch1.md

 To apply this patch, follow the instructions in
 [our documentation](https://docs.robocon.uk/tools/patching-the-robot/).
-Be aware that this patch is large, and applying it might take some time.**Do not restart your brain during the patching process.**If you have any trouble applying this patch, please contact us.
+Be aware that this patch is large, and applying it might take some time.
+Your brain will automatically restart when the patching is complete, **do not try to restart your brain yourselves during the patching process.**
+If you have any trouble applying this patch, please contact us.

 Various issues are included in the patch, some of which are critical to operation of the brain and will cause difficult to debug issues for all teams.